OpenMS/OpenMS-docs/docs/tutorials/TOPPAS/examples.md

 ![](../../images/tutorials/toppas/TOPPAS_Ecoli_Identification.png)

-Extensions to this pipeline would be to do the annotation of the spectra with multiple search engines and combine the results afterwards, using the ConsensusID TOPP tool.
+Extensions to this pipeline would be to do the annotation of the spectra with multiple search engines and combine the results afterwards, using the **ConsensusID** TOPP tool.

-The results may be exported using the TextExporter tool, for further analysis with different tools.
+The results may be exported using the **TextExporter** tool, for further analysis with different tools.

 ## Quantitation of BSA runs

 The simple pipeline described in this section (`BSA_Quantitation.toppas`) can be used to quantify peptides that occur on different runs.
 The example dataset contains three different bovine serum albumin (BSA) runs.
-First, FeatureFinderCentroided is called since the dataset is centroided.
+First, **FeatureFinderCentroided** is called since the dataset is centroided.
 The results of the feature finding are then annotated with (existing) identification results.
 For convenience, we provide these search results from OMSSA with peptides with an FDR of 5% in the BSA directory.

 ![](../../images/tutorials/toppas/TOPPAS_BSA_Quantitation.png)

-Identifications are mapped to features by the IDMapper.
-The last step is performed by FeatureLinkerUnlabeled which links corresponding features.
+Identifications are mapped to features by the **IDMapper**.
+The last step is performed by **FeatureLinkerUnlabeled** which links corresponding features.
 The results can be used to calculate ratios, for example.
 The data could also be exported to a text based format using the TextExporter for further processing (e.g., in Microsoft Excel).